Clinejection — Compromising Cline's Production Releases just by Prompting an Issue Triager

 The attack chain leverages GitHub Actions cache poisoning to pivot from the triage workflow to the Publish Nightly Release and Publish NPM Nightly workflows and steal the VSCE_PAT, OVSX_PAT, and NPM_RELEASE_TOKEN secrets.
 These nightly credentials have the same access as production publication credentials due to the credential models of VSCode marketplace, OpenVSX, and NPMJS.

-There is limited evidence someone may have attempted to exploit this directly.
-It is unclear if this is another researcher or an actual threat actor.
-As of writing there have been no malicious updates to Cline.
 I will update this blog post once the vulnerability is addressed.
 My attempts to reach someone were fruitless - I doubt this will be.

 Background